hotdoc/hotdoc/README.md

 HotDoc aims at being a highly modular API documentation tool / library for C and C++ libraries (initially).

-It is based on clang for the source code parsing, and pandoc for the formatting.
+It is based on clang for the source code parsing, and CommonMark for the formatting.

+It was previously based on pandoc, and a pandoc backend will be available again soon, but the dependency tree with a hard pandoc dependency was just too deep.

 It features: